-The access to the site would be via Vessey Terrace.
-Based on the maximum parking standards in the

-Local Plan, the development should not be permitted to provide more than 39 spaces.
+- 6.1 The access to the site would be via Vessey Terrace.
+Based on the maximum parking standards in the Local Plan, the development should not be permitted to provide more than 39 spaces.
 22 spaces are proposed.
-Policy T16 of the Local Plan states that development which provides significantly less parking than the maximum specified levels will not be permitted if this would create or aggravate a local on street parking or traffic problem, and furthermore that development may be permitted where local on-street problems can be overcome by measures to improve non-car modes of travel to the site and/or measures to control parking and waiting in nearby streets.
-The NPPF states that development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe.

-One space is proposed for each apartment and this is a particularly sustainable location in easy walking distance of the shops and bus services in Newcastle Town Centre.
+Policy T16 of the Local Plan states that development which provides significantly less parking than the maximum specified levels will not be permitted if this would create or aggravate a local on-street parking or traffic problem, and furthermore that development may be permitted where local on-street problems can be overcome by measures to improve non-car modes of travel to the site and/or measures to control parking and waiting in nearby streets.
+The NPPF states that development should only be prevented or refused on transport grounds where the residual cumulative impacts of development are severe. - 6.2 One parking space is proposed for each apartment and this is a particularly sustainable location in easy walking distance of the shops and bus services in Newcastle Town Centre.
 There is no particular need to promote more sustainable modes of travel by the residents (for example by the provision of an annual bus pass on first occupation as has been done elsewhere), or to require a residential Travel Plan, given the inherent features of the location and the size of the scheme.
-For these reasons it is considered that in this instance the level of car parking proposed is sufficient, and it is not considered that the proposal would create or materially aggravate a local on street parking or traffic problem, let alone cause a severe highways impact.

-Subject to conditions, the Highway Authority has not raised any objections to the scheme in relation to either the access or the acceptability of the proposed car parking provision.
-Although a condition requiring revised access details is recommended, the Highway Engineer has confirmed that this request was simply intended to achieve clarification regarding visibility.
+For these reasons it is considered that in this instance the level of car parking proposed is sufficient, and it is not considered that the proposal would create or materially aggravate a local on-street parking or traffic problem, let alone cause a severe highways impact. - 6.3 Subject to conditions, the Highway Authority has not raised any objections to the scheme in relation to either the access or the acceptability of the proposed car parking provision.
+Although a condition requiring revised access details is recommended, the Highway Authority has since confirmed that this request was simply intended to achieve clarification regarding visibility.
 The pavement here is reasonably wide and your Officer is satisfied that acceptable visibility can be achieved.
-It is not considered necessary to attach a condition requiring revised access or details of visibility splays.

-On the basis of the above, it is not considered that an objection could be sustained on the grounds of impact on highway safety.
+It is not considered necessary to attach a condition requiring revised access or details of visibility splays. - 6.4 A traffic and pedestrian survey received from a local resident was forwarded to the Highway Authority for their consideration.
+They have commented that as part of the assessment of the application, the effect of the development on the highway network including vehicle movements, pedestrian connectivity and the site location was considered.
+They took into account the existing permitted use of the site as a church and hall without any off street parking provision and the potential vehicle/pedestrian movements that the authorised use could generate.
+They state that the proposal provides a betterment with the provision of 22 off-road parking spaces and also secure covered cycle parking.
+In conclusion they consider that the proposal is acceptable subject to the conditions previously recommended. - 6.5 On the basis of the above, it is not considered that an objection could be sustained on the grounds of impact on highway safety.

-Is the proposal acceptable in terms of its landscaping and open space provision?
+7.0 Is the proposal acceptable in terms of its landscaping and open space provision?